-This is an important element because it ensures which layer of the skin microcurrent device is targeting.
+This is an important element because it ensures which layer of the skin microcurrent machine is targeting.
 The shape of the wave triggers different applications of blood circulation for example, plumping is done by sawtooth waveform and lifting of the skin is done by numerous other wave shapes.
 It is important to note that in a given waveform one cannot change the shape; once the shape is established it remains the same.
 For maximum results, the product that one selects should offer a number of different wave shapes.

 Microcurrent intensity typically means how much current is actually being delivered to the skin during the treatment.
 This is a parameter that the user is able to increase and decrease at any given point in a facial treatment.